ConstellationCrypto/canonical-weth/README.md

-# nrbWAPE (Wrapped ApeCoin)
+# yWAPE (Yield-bearing Wrapped ApeCoin)

 ## Overview

-nrbWAPE is a yield-bearing ERC20 wrapper for native tokens, specifically designed for ApeCoin.
-It allows users to deposit native tokens and receive shares that automatically accrue yield through the Nitro Native Yield module.
+yWAPE is a yield-bearing ERC20 wrapper for native tokens, specifically designed for APE.
+It allows users to deposit native tokens and receive shares that automatically accrue yield through the ApeChain's Nitro Native Yield module.
 The contract implements the WETH9 interface while adding yield-bearing capabilities.

 ## Key Features